Drive sales on autopilot with ecommerce-focused featuresSee Features

 You can collect opt-ins in a few different ways:

-- By asking for a customer’s phone number at the checkout (follow the link to learn how to do it in Shopify)
+- By asking for a customer’s phone number at the checkout, which you can do with Shopify.

 Besides the customer’s permission, your SMS campaigns need to be compliant.

 The main document that regulates SMS marketing is the TCPA (Telephone Consumer Protection Act).
 Its editions from 2013 and 2016 have introduced changes to the customer protection that had an impact on all organizations using SMS.